DanBuchan/twittercoding/README.md

 Once the tweets are in the database with the correct labels now you can create users and assign them a label to encode. **DO NOT** add users until the tweets are successfully loaded.
 Visit `http://DOMAIN/coding/register/` to add users.
-Tweet Label assigns which tweets a user will be shown
+Note that the Tweet Label field is taken from column 8 in the csv in step 1.
+The selection on user registration assigns which tweets a user will be shown.

 ## 5. Register 0 or more recoder users

 If you wish to allow users to re-code previously coded tweets select the Recoder option which creating a user.
 This overrides the Tweet Label setting.
-Recoding users are instead shown random tweets from the complete set of previously coded tweets
+Recoding users are instead shown random tweets from the complete set of previously coded tweets.

 ## 6. Monitoring progress